 We enable companies to improve productivity and reduce costs by providing device programming solutions that allow our customers to take intellectual property (large design and data files) and protect and program it into memory, microcontroller and logic devices quickly and cost-effectively.
 We also provide services related to hardware support, system installation and repair, and device programming.
-Companies that design and manufacture products utilizing programmable electronic devices, ranging from cell phones to automobiles, purchase these solutions from us.
+Companies that design and manufacture products utilizing programmable electronic devices, ranging from automobiles to cell phones, purchase programming solutions from us.
 Trends of increasing device densities and customers increasing their software content file sizes, combined with the increasing numbers of intelligent devices such as smartphones and tablets, are driving demand for our solutions.